quarkus-qe/beefy-scenarios/022-quarkus-properties-config-all/README.md

 7. Injecting properties using the `@ConfigMapping` annotation.
 More info in: https://smallrye.io/docs/smallrye-config/mapping/mapping.html

+8. Injecting a map using the `@ConfigProperty` annotation.
+More info in: https://github.com/quarkusio/quarkus/issues/17269

 ___
 #### Wiki:
 **Protagonist**: the leading character in the story, whose purpose is to move story to its final